-As you progress through a project, changes ought to be made.
-Before each change is made, it is important to save a history of previous baselines so you can still access the old baseline for comparisons and reverting changes.
+As you progress through a project, you will have to make changes.
+But before making and changes, save a history of previous baselines so you can still access the old baseline for comparisons and reverting changes.

-Once a change to a project’s scope, cost, and timeline is approved, it is now time to update the baseline by adding the new and approved scope, timelines, and budget changes.
+Once management approves a change to a project’s scope, cost, and timeline, it is now time to update the baseline by adding the new and approved scope, timelines, and budget changes.
 Keeping an accurate record of updates and changes to your baseline allows you to maintain it in line with the most current requirements.

 As it is built into Azure Dev Ops, MR4DevOps becomes a single source of truth for your application lifecycle.

 Baselining is the foundation of good project management.
 Poorly done, it can cost companies hundreds of thousands of dollars for projects that dissatisfy customers.
 But if you understand baselines, their impact, how to execute them well, and use the right tools, you can take project success to the next level.